yochaigal/cairn/wip/2e/character-creation.md

 - Characters have a total of ten inventory slots, but can only carry four items comfortably without the help of bags, backpacks, horses, carts, etc.
 - Each PC starts with a **backpack** that can hold up to six slots.
 Carts (which must be pulled with both hands), horses, or mules can increase inventory. **Hirelings** can also be paid to carry equipment.
-- Inventory is _abstract_, dependent only on the fiction, adjudicated by the Warden.
-When ten slots are filled, the character becomes _deprived.
+- Inventory is abstract, dependent only on the fiction as adjudicated by the Warden.
+When ten slots are filled, the character becomes _deprived_.
 A character cannot fill more than ten slots.

 ### Item Size